skillrepos/adv-k8s-v2/codespace-labs.md

 ![Updating limits and resources](./images/lab2step12.png?raw=true "Updating limits and resources")

 13. Do a helm upgrade and add the "--recreate-pods" option to force the pods to be recreated.
 After a moment if you check, you should see the pods running now.
+(If not, you might have to delete the mysql deployment and re-upgrade.)
 Finally, you can check the quotas again to see what is being used.

 ```
 helm upgrade -n quotas quota --recreate-pods .